robzor92/robzor92.github.io/docs/user_guides/fs/feature_group/statistics.md

 ## Prerequisites

 Before you begin this guide we suggest you read the [Feature Group](../../../concepts/fs/feature_group/fg_overview.md) concept page to understand what a feature group is and how it fits in the ML pipeline.
+We also suggest you familiarize with the APIs to [create a feature group](./create.md).

 ## Enable statistics when creating a feature group